Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 load this script and execute the default export or an export named `init`, if either one exists.

+## MEERKAT_LCR_PARALLELISM

+If greater than 1, Meerkat DSA will make parallel requests in the List Continuation Reference (LCR) procedure defined in ITU Recommendation X.518 (2019), Section 20.4.2.
+This number determines the number of simultaneous chained list operations that Meerkat DSA will issue at a given time.
+If set to 0, 1, or some other non-sense number or non-number, Meerkat DSA will simply run all chained subrequests in series.
+More parallelism generally means that the distributed list operation completes faster.

+If this value is set too high, malicious users could issue requests that propagate into so many outbound chained requests that the responses act as a Distributed Denial-of-Service (DDoS).

+Despite this setting, Meerkat DSA will not use parallel requests unless the operation has priority set to `high`.

 ## MEERKAT_LDAP_BUFFER_SIZE

 The number of bytes in size of the LDAP buffer.
 This innately limits the size of